lfai/proposing-projects/proposals/kserve.md

   https://github.com/kserve/kserve/blob/master/release/RELEASE_PROCESS.md

 * Does the project have a code of conduct?
 If yes, please share the URL.
 If no, please created CODE_OF_CONDUCT.md and point to https://lfprojects.org/policies/code-of-conduct/.
 You can use conduct@lfai.foundation as email for contact on this topic.
+  The code of conduct will be linked to https://www.linuxfoundation.org/code-of-conduct/

 * Do you have any specific infrastructure requests needed as part of hosting the project in the LF AI?